 help teach a missionary lesson in

-This type of proselyting isn't normally done in the Church.
+This type of proselyting isn't typically done in the Church.

 Drew and her companion Sister Lamb

-knocked on a wonderful lady's door-who I will call "M".
+knocked on a wonderful lady's door- whom I will call "M."

 When M opened her door, she recognized my darling niece because